 Allogeneic and autologous HSCT are billed using different ICD-9-CM codes, making it straightforward to distinguish between them.
 Distinguishing between different conditioning regimens is far more complicated, because the regimen types do not have their own codes and are billed by the individual chemotherapy or radiation components used.
 Furthermore, although chemotherapeutic agents administered in the outpatient setting are generally identifiable in claims, inpatient claims do not provide sufficient detail to distinguish one agent from another.

 Finally, although differing doses of radiation are an important determinant of whether a conditioning regimen is myeloablative, radiation dosing is not easily determined in claims.
 Therefore, we relied on published literature and expert clinician input to develop an algorithm that distinguished myeloablative from nonmyeloablative/reduced-intensity conditioning regimens.13,14 The expert clinical input came from a variety of sources, including experienced hematologist/oncologists who treat adults and children, coding specialists at the American Society for Radiation Oncology, and the Center for International Blood and Marrow Transplant Research.
-The algorithm included data on the underlying malignancy, type of treatment (ie, chemotherapy type, radiation, and total body irradiation procedures), location of service, and therapy timing (see Appendix Table 2 at the end of the article) to identify a subset of patients for whom we determined we could reliably define their conditioning regimen type.
+The algorithm included data on the underlying malignancy, type of treatment (ie, chemotherapy type, radiation, and total body irradiation procedures), location of service, and therapy timing (see Appendix Table 2) to identify a subset of patients for whom we determined we could reliably define their conditioning regimen type.

 We made several assumptions about capturing the costs of HSCT through claims data.
 First, we assumed that all HSCT-related care occurring in the oncology setting could be observed through claims.
 Second, we assumed that all conditioning regimen–related costs could be captured, which we believe was reasonable for outpatient regimen procedures, because outpatient claims provide sufficient detail about such services.
 However, any inpatient conditioning regimen costs were not isolated, because inpatient claims lack specific regimen information.
 Finally, based on expert clinical input, we used a 10-day look-back period from the date of the HSCT to fully capture any billing associated with the conditioning regimen, which is typically given 6 to 8 days before HSCT, but also to avoid including unrelated costs associated with earlier care.